 Some see a correlation with zodiac constellations.

-Some even see a link here with the moon's trajectory in front of the twelve zodiac constellations (where, from Gemini—the highest constellation—to Scorpio, the moon is descending), and attribute to each of the four elements related to the zodiac a correlation with flower days (air), leaf days (water), fruit days (fire), and root days (earth).
+Some even see a link here with the moon's trajectory through the twelve zodiac constellations (where, from Gemini—the highest constellation—to Scorpio, the moon is descending), and attribute to each of the four elements related to the zodiac a correlation with flower days (air), leaf days (water), fruit days (fire), and root days (earth).
 Each type of day is thus said to favour the growth of a specific part of plants.

 Again, there is no irrefutable proof, but biodynamics refers to this in its guidelines as a planning tool.

-My Experience with the Moon
+My experience with the Moon

 What interested me most was to find out whether it was more beneficial to plant or sow during supposedly favourable lunar phases, or not.

-I therefore carried out several sowings in spring, including several annual ornamental flowers (sweet peas, daisies, balsam, and poppies) and a few vegetables (lettuce, parsley, coriander, and Swiss chard).
+I therefore carried out several sowings in spring, including various annual ornamental flowers (sweet peas, daisies, balsam, and poppies) and a few vegetables (lettuce, parsley, coriander, and Swiss chard).
 During this same period, I planted some perennials (lobelias, hostas, epimediums…) while meticulously noting the intervention dates.
 I then transplanted the same plants at different times to see if it affected their ability to thrive.
-Finally, to complete this little lunar test, I conducted a hydrangea cutting test this summer.
+Finally, to complete this little lunar test, I conducted a hydrangea propagation test this summer.

-This summer, as my various trials bore fruit (finally… their flowers), I consulted an online lunar calendar to find out when in the lunar calendar I had sown or planted, and I evaluated the success rate of each of my trials.
+This summer, as my various trials bore fruit (finally… their flowers), I consulted an online lunar calendar to find out when I had sown or planted, and I evaluated the success rate of each of my trials.
 I simply checked in detail my blind tests: whether the moon was ascending or descending, waxing or waning, and what type of day it was (fruit, root, leaf, or flower).

 The verdict?
 Well… no lunar miracle on my part… my plants thrived regardless of the lunar phase, except for one failed sowing at the beginning, regardless of whether the moon was ascending, waxing, or not.
 Unfortunately, none of my blind sowings and plantings coincided with a "lunar node," so I cannot comment on that.
 Almost a disappointment, as all this was starting to intrigue me and make me want to believe…